Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Residual DMD (ResDMD)

-where the parameters $\sigma$, $\rho$, and $\beta$ are proportional to the Prandtl number, Rayleigh number, and the physical proportions of the fluid, respectively.
-The system describes a truncated model of the Rayleigh--B\'{e}nard convection.
-We take $\sigma=10$, $\beta=8/3$, and select various $\rho$, where $\rho=28$ corresponds to the original system studied by Lorenz.
-The system is chaotic for $\rho > 24.7$.
-In addition, we consider the $11$-dimensional extension of the Lorenz system~\cite{moon2017periodicity} to a larger truncation of Rayleigh--B\'{e}nard convection.
+The parameters $\sigma$, $\rho$, and $\beta$ are proportional to the Prandtl number, Rayleigh number, and the physical proportions of the fluid, respectively.
+The system describes a truncated model of Rayleigh--B\'{e}nard convection.
+We take $\sigma=10$, $\beta=8/3$, and $\rho=28$, corresponding to the original system studied by Lorenz.

-We consider the Koopman operator corresponding to the time-step $\Delta_t=0.05$.
-As a dictionary, we use tensor products of Hermite polynomials on $\mathbb{R}^d$ with a hyperbolic cross ordering.
-We consider a Gaussian measure $\omega$, for which the dictionary is orthogonal.
-For quadrature in high dimensions, we apply Smolyak's algorithm with sparse grids~\cite{bungartz2004sparse} and Hermite quadrature.
-For $d=3$ (original Lorenz system), we take $N_K=300$ (corresponding to a hyperbolic cross of order $2^4$) and $M_1=46217$.
-For $d=11$ (extended Lorenz system), we take $N_K=2696$ (corresponding to a hyperbolic cross of order $2^4$) and $M_1=627199$.
-We deliberately choose the same order of hyperbolic cross truncation for both cases.
+We consider the Koopman operator corresponding to the time-step $\Delta_t=0.05$, with dynamics on the attractor.
+For this $\Omega$, one cannot explicitly write down a suitable dictionary with knowledge of the attractor.
+We use delay-embedding of the observables $g_j(\pmb{x})=[\pmb{x}]_j$, where the subscript corresponds to the $j$th coordinate.
+As a dictionary, we consider a union of Krylov subspaces

-\cref{fig:lorenz_pseudo} shows the output of \cref{alg:res_EDMD} for various $\rho$.
-As expected, the pseudospectra become larger as $\rho$ increases and the systems become chaotic.
-The EDMD eigenvalues are shown as magenta dots.
-As before, some are reliable, whereas others with large residuals correspond to spectral pollution.
-The pseudospectra for $d=3$ and $d=11$ are qualitatively similar as the most notable difference are enlarged pseudospectra for $\rho=5$ and $d=11$ near zero.
-This observation is consistent with previous works~\cite{shen2014nonlinear,shen2015nonlinear} that showed that the introduction of new nonlinear terms does not necessarily lead to increased chaotic behavior. \cref{tab:evals_L} shows the output of \cref{alg:mod_EDMD} with $\epsilon=0.001$.
-We have only shown eigenvalues greater than one and up to the tenth such eigenvalue.
-The $d=11$ system approximately shares some eigenvalues with the $d=3$ system, especially for lower $\rho$.
-The increased number of eigenvalues for $d=11$ below a given threshold is due to the increased number of basis functions used.
+Time-delay embedding is a popular method for DMD-type algorithms~\cite{arbabi2017ergodic,kamb2020time}.
+For this example, we build the matrices $\Psi_X$ and $\Psi_Y$ using a single trajectory of length $M+1=10^5+1$ with a random initial condition on the attractor.\footnote{Another suitable choice of dictionary for this example is a set of radial basis functions with centers on the attractor sampled according to the SRB measure.
+One could use relatively short trajectories to compute the centers and build $\Psi_X$ and $\Psi_Y$ using multiple trajectories of length one from the centers.}~\cref{fig:lorenz_pseudo} shows various approximate eigenfunctions computed using \cref{alg:res_EDMD}.
+We have visualized each function as a cloud of points on the attractor.
+Some of these modes bear a resemblance to unstable periodic orbits, which in a sense, form a backbone of the attractor \cite{eckmann1985ergodic,tufillaro1992experimental}.